OfficeGSX/Test_SP_AddIn/1033/GITHUB-mod_sp15_appscope/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

 > **NOTE**
-> You must register the add-in with Azure AD twice: Once for debugging purposes, and then again to deploy it for production, as described in step 10. > To register the add-in for debugging purposes, use the **SIGN-ON URL** and **APP ID URI** with the debugging URL of the SellerDashboard.Server project so that you can run the Visual Studio debugger (F5).
+> You must register the add-in with Azure AD twice: Once for debugging purposes, and then again to deploy it for production, as described in step 10. <BR /><BR /> To register the add-in for debugging purposes, use the **SIGN-ON URL** and **APP ID URI** with the debugging URL of the SellerDashboard.Server project so that you can run the Visual Studio debugger (F5).
 This URL will be of the form https://localhost. *nnnn*  , where *nnnn*  is a port number.
-You can find this URL in the Properties pane in Visual Studio.> Then, when you are ready to deploy for production, edit the registration to use the correct production URL.
+You can find this URL in the Properties pane in Visual Studio.<BR /><BR /> Then, when you are ready to deploy for production, edit the registration to use the correct production URL.